 We have launched the first Google Q&A Monitoring feature in the world.
 See details on this new feature at the bottom of this post.
-It’s now available in our Pro Plans and up.

 How to Make Google Q&A Work to Your Advantage